faraguti/Terraform-Website-S3/README.md

 - [Website Configuration](#website-configuration)
 - [Usage](#usage)

-6. **S3 Bucket Website Configuration**: The bucket is configured for static website hosting, with index.html as the default index document and error.html as the error document.
-   - Code Line: `resource "aws_s3_bucket_website_configuration" "website" { bucket = aws_s3_bucket.mybucket.id index_document { suffix = "index.html" } error_document { key = "error.html" } depends_on = [aws_s3_bucket_acl.acl_bucket] }`
-      <br></br>

-   > [!NOTE]
-   > ***The `depends_on` attribute is used to specify explicit dependencies between resources.
-It ensures that certain resources are created or updated before others.
-In this configuration, the `depends_on` attribute is applied to certain resources to manage the order of operations.***

-   For example:
-   - The `aws_s3_bucket_acl` resources for `index.html` and `error.html` objects depend on the `aws_s3_bucket_ownership_controls` resource.
-This ensures that the ownership controls are established before setting the ACLs for the objects, as per AWS requirements.

-   - The `aws_s3_object` resources for `index.html` and `error.html` depend on the `aws_s3_bucket_acl` resources for the same objects.
-This guarantees that the proper ACL configurations are applied before uploading the objects to the S3 bucket.

-   - The `aws_s3_bucket_website_configuration` resource depends on the `aws_s3_bucket_acl` resource.
-This ensures that the bucket's ACL configuration is completed before enabling static website hosting.

-   Using `depends_on`, makes Terraform enforces a specific sequence of operations, helping to avoid potential resource creation or configuration conflicts.**

-Please note that making the bucket public allows anyone to access its contents, so ensure you understand the security implications before deploying this configuration.

-<br></br>
-## Usage

-1. Clone the repository and navigate into it.
-2. Set up Google Cloud credentials and configure the project in `provider.tf`.
-3. Run `terraform init` to initialize the project.
-4. Run `terraform plan` to preview changes.
-5. Run `terraform apply` to deploy the database instances.
-6. Access the databases using the created users.

 <br></br>
 ## Bucket Creation

 The following steps detail how to create an S3 bucket for hosting the static website: